-In Fresno County, as in much of the surrounding San Joaquin Valley region following SR 99 and to the west, the population is primarily Non-White, (FIGURE 3-13 REGIONAL DEMOGRAPHIC COMPOSITION, 2020, and FIGURE 3-14 REGIONAL RACIAL DEMOGRAPHICS) with the predominant population identifying as Hispanic, with the exception of portions of Clovis and pockets of unincorporated areas.
-The northern portion of the San Joaquin Valley region has similar racial and ethnic patterns, with most of Merced, Madera, and Tulare Counties being 61.0 to 81.0 percent Non-White with predominantly Hispanic populations, with concentrations of Non-White population, with 41.0 to 60.0 percent of the population identifying as Non-White and a sizeable White population.
+In Fresno County, as in much of the surrounding San Joaquin Valley region following SR 99 and to the west, the population is primarily Non-White, (Figure 3-13, Regional Demographic Composition, 2020, and Figure 3-14, Regional Racial Demographics) with the predominant population identifying as Hispanic, with the exception of portions of Clovis and pockets of unincorporated areas.
+The northern portion of the San Joaquin Valley region has similar racial and ethnic patterns, with most of Merced, Madera, and Tulare Counties being 61.0 to 81.0 percent Non-White with predominantly Hispanic populations, with concentrations of Non-White populations above 81.0 percent in the core areas of jurisdictions.
+San Benito County has a slightly less diverse population, with 41.0 to 60.0 percent of the population identifying as Non-White and a sizeable White population.
 In the eastern Inyo and San Joaquin Counties, the population is predominantly White Non-Hispanic, with communities of color comprising less than 40.0 percent of the population.
 These racial and ethnic trends in the flatland areas of the San Joaquin Valley reflect patterns of the historical agricultural economy and associated lower-income distribution with higher rates of poverty.